 Understanding if your project is eligible for an innovation loan

-Innovation loans are for late-stage research and development (R&D) projects categorised as experimental development only.
+Innovation loans are for research and development (R&D) projects only.
 You cannot get an innovation loan for general business purposes.

-Innovation loans are not for earlier stages of research and development, such as activities covered under the categories of fundamental research, industrial research, or feasibility studies.
+Innovation loans are not for earlier stages of research and development, such as activities covered under the categories of fundamental research or feasibility studies.
 If your project is at an earlier stage, you may consider applying for alternative funding, such as an innovation grant.

 More details on project eligibility, including any specifics relating to the scope, can be found in the brief of the loan competition you wish to apply into.

 Understanding if your business is eligible for an innovation loan

 Only single UK-based SMEs may apply for an innovation loan.

 By UK-based, we mean that your business must be registered with Companies House in the UK and that you carry out the bulk of your project work here.